Bulk billing available

 If you have valid Medicare, bulk billing can be available.

 For all private cover fees please contact our receptionists.

-We offer bulk billing in our medical centres in Doncaster (Westfield Doncaster ground floor)
+We offer bulk billing during weekdays and saturdays in our medical centres in Doncaster (Westfield Doncaster ground floor)

 Northcote (Northcote plaza shopping centre opposite Coles).

 Please note we do not bulk bill on Sundays.

 What is bulk billing ?
 It simply means that if you have valid Medicare or Medibank, you do not pay cash to see a GP for issues covered by Medicare & Medibank.

 Driver licence examination or employment medical s are not covered by Medicare.